4-Month Sleep Regression: Your Survival Guide Is Here

 1) Put Your Baby To Bed Drowsy But Awake

-These may include sucking her hand or fingers, rubbing her head back and forth on the mattress, rubbing her little feet together, and more.
+These may include sucking their hand or fingers, moving their head back and forth on the mattress, rubbing their little feet together, and more.

-These will become the tools she’ll use when she wakes during a nap or at night to return to sleep instead of needing you to rock, feed, shush, or bounce her back to dreamland.
+These will become the tools your baby will use when they wake during a nap or at night to return to sleep instead of needing you to rock, feed, shush, or bounce them back to dreamland.
 The better your baby is able to link sleep cycles, the more sleep you’ll both get.

 2) Leverage Age-Appropriate Sleep Windows